-The Storm Surge Gate at Bolivar Roads will also include a central control/visitor center on the Galveston side of the barrier.
-The Operations Center would be located on the protected side of the barrier near the northeast corner of the San Jacinto Placement Area.
-This land was conveyed in fee to the government in May 1917.
+The Bolivar Roads Gate System will also include a central control/visitor center on the Galveston side of the barrier.
+The Operations Center would be located on the protected side of the barrier, outside of the northeast corner of the San Jacinto Placement Area on 15 acres of lands identified as Tract "C".
+Subject land is located extreme east end of Galveston Island, ceded to the U.S. by the Treaty of Annexation of 1845 when the Republic of Texas was admitted to the Union.
+Jurisdiction over this tract has been claimed by the Government since the annexation of Texas to the U.S. (formerly Fort San Jacinto Military Reservation).